rizdaprasetya/mt-alt-doc/en/other/faq/gopay-pos.md

 ## Finish!

-The GoPay payment integration guide is now complete.
+The GoPay / QRIS payment integration guide is now complete.
 Below are some further references.

 ## Description